rtc-io/rtc-signaller/README.md

 usually not required though as the signalling server should issue correct `/leave` messages when it detects a disconnect event.

-### lock(targetId, opts?, callback?)

-Attempt to get a temporary exclusive lock on the communication channel between the local signaller and the specified target peer id.

 ### to(targetId)

 Use the `to` function to send a message to the specified target peer.